gruntwork-io/docs/docs/foundations/landing-zone/enable-control-tower.md

 1. Choose **Create Resources** again and select `Create account`

-1. Name the account `Shared` and set the Organizational Unit to `Prod`
+1. Name the account `Shared`, use the shared email address from the Prerequisites, and set the Organizational Unit to `Prod`

    :::tip
    The shared account is meant to house resources shared with all other accounts.
 Examples might include KMS Keys, AMIs,